 Yes.
 Completion of our science practical courses will help you prepare for the CIE A level science practical examination – Unit 3.
-There are additional Biology and Chemistry A level courses which we have prepared to meet specific CIE requirements in these subjects.
+There are additional Biology and Chemistry A level courses which we can prepare to meet specific CIE requirements in these subjects – such as microscopy for Biology.
+Please contact us for more details.
 Once you feel prepared for your CIE A level science examination you can also register at Greene’s to take the examinations in either November or May.

 Apart from CIE, the starter and completer courses are the examination.
 In contrast to the written units, there is not an examination in the usual sense for the A level science practical component.
 Instead, the assessment for the practical endorsement requires satisfactory completion of at least 12 practicals.

 In addition there are questions based on practical skills and knowledge which occur in the the written units for all the examination boards – including CIE.
 For both the AS and A level qualifications examined by AQA, Edexcel and OCR practical skills questions in the written papers will account for a minimum of 15% of your marks.

 No. The examination boards are very clear that to obtain the A level practical endorsement all candidates must undertake practical work supervised by an examination centre, such as Greene’s.
 A university course that you may be applying for may also require the A level practical endorsement as part of its entry criteria.